lmc2179/lmc2179.github.io/drafts/top_trains.md

 Hm.
 I don't know about you, but I do not find this to be an easy chart to read.
 It looks like it has increased, but how much?
 Is there like, a dip in the middle there?
 It's really not obvious.

+You've probably had to deal with this before.
+The most common tool for dealing with this in practice is to smooth the time series with a moving average, or something similar.
+And it's a good solution!

 # Smoothing is the most common solution

-Probably the most common tool for dealing with this in practice is to smooth the time series with a moving average, or something similar.
+Lets take the moving average

 {Picture of moving average results}